Mastigamoeba: Habitat and ecology

 Mastigamoebae are a type of pelobiont.
-Pelobionts are considered microoxic; they thrive in environments with 10-20% of atmospheric oxygen such as in upper mud or sand layers, or the water-sediment surface of shallow ponds.
+Pelobionts are considered microoxic; they thrive in environments with 10–20% of atmospheric oxygen such as in upper mud or sand layers, or the water-sediment surface of shallow ponds.
 Some have been found in sewage treatment plants.
 Pelobionts are typically found worldwide, with studies confirming their extensive presence in temperate regions of Europe and North America.
 Habitats typically include freshwater rivers and lakes, with the highest abundance of organisms in stagnant water, where low-oxygen environments are common.
 Marine environments are also found to host pelobionts.
 Habitats in which pelobionts are found are organically rich.

 Though most pelobionts are free-living, some members are considered endobiotic, meaning they survive only in the guts of hosts.
 These members are completely anoxic, and thrive in areas of low pH.
 They have been found in various vertebrate and invertebrate hosts, particularly within primates and dogs.

 Description

 Mastigamoeba are characterized as amoeboid flagellates with hyaline (clear) cytoplasm.
 Mastigamoeba are polymorphic; they switch between multiple morphologies throughout their life cycles.
 They can exist as amoeboid flagellates, aflagellate amoebae, multinucleate amoebae, and as cysts.

 Mastigamoeba are divided into two main clades.
-Clade A includes those species that are large with a broader and larger flagellum (e.g., M. balamuthi).
-Clade B includes those that are smaller, with narrow flagella (e.g., M. simplex).
+Clade A includes those species that are large with a broader and larger flagellum (such as M. balamuthi).
+Clade B includes those that are smaller, with narrow flagella (such as M. simplex).
 Uroids are present in Type A species, whereas Type B species feature a trailing pseudopod instead.
 Type A species typically grow to 200 μm in length, and Type B species are typically smaller than 80 μm in length.
 The flagellum ranges in length from 10 μm to 60 μm.

 The singular flagellum is composed of a 9 + 2 microtubule structure.
 The flagellar apparatus consists of a single basal body, from which the flagellum arises.
 There is a microtubular cone that directly connects the flagellar apparatus to the nucleus.
 In Type A species, this cone is wide, and arises from the base and the lateral ends of the basal body.
 In Type B species, this cone is narrow, and arises only from the base of the basal body.
 The flagellar apparatus is positioned anteriorly and aids in movement.

 The exterior of the cell is covered in a thin, unevenly distributed layer of organic filamentous material.
 These filaments run parallel to the cell and are 1 μm at their thickest point.
 The chemical composition of this extracellular covering is unknown.
 Some Mastigamoeba have spines distributed irregularly around the cell.
 These spines are hollow, and their composition is unknown.
 The organic layer sometimes contains symbionts of prokaryotic origin.
 The identity and relationship of these symbionts is unknown.